-In recognition of the globalisation of capital and financial markets, the U.S. Securities and Exchange Commission was one of the founding members, in 1986, of the International Organisation of Securities Commissions (IOSCO), which groups together the world's major regulators.
-In 1987, IOSCO decided that regulatory authorities should aim to promote the use of common accounting standards, so that the SEC, for example, would no longer need to require the reconciliation of the financial statements of foreign registrants to work by IASC to be completed by Autumn 1999 which, if successfully concluded, would result in a comprehensive core set of standards which IOSCO could endorse and which its member organisations could accept for cross- border offerings and other foreign listings.
+In recognition of the globalisation of and financial markets, the U.S. Securities and Exchange Commission was one of the founding members, in 1986, of the International Organisation of Securities Commissions (IOSCO), which groups together the world's major regulators.
+In 1987, IOSCO decided that regulatory authorities should aim to promote the use of common accounting standards, so that the SEC, for example, would no longer need to require the reconciliation of the financial statements of foreign registrants to U.S. GAAP.
+This was recognised as being an ambitious objective, but significant progress has been made towards achieving it.

+In July 1995, agreement was announced between IOSCO and IASC on a programme of work by IASC to be completed by Autumn 1999 which, if successfully concluded, would result in a comprehensive core set of standards which IOSCO could endorse and which its member organisations could accept for crossborder offerings and other foreign listings.
 Since then, the target date for completion has been moved forward by the IASC to Spring 1998.
 It is clear that no final decision on IOSCO endorsement will be made until the completed work has been evaluated.
 Several eminent commentators have cast doubt on whether the decision will be favourable.
 Much, if not all, depends on the view taken by the SEC, which has made clear its three conditions for acceptance: